Earthjustice is fighting on multiple fronts to protect America’s Arctic, one of our last truly wild landscapes.

 But there’s reason for hope: We’ve persuaded courts to keep this land wild before, and now we are back in court fighting to preserve the Western Arctic.

 On behalf of Natural Resources Defense Council, Greenpeace, Center for Biological Diversity and Friends of the Earth, Earthjustice filed suit on Feb.
-2, 2018,12 in the U.S. District Court in Anchorage challenging federal lease sales13 that pave the way for expanded oil and gas drilling in the National Petroleum Reserve-Alaska.
+2, 2018,11 in the U.S. District Court in Anchorage challenging federal lease sales12 that pave the way for expanded oil and gas drilling in the National Petroleum Reserve-Alaska.

-In December 2017, Trump signed a tax bill that used backdoor budgetary tactics to open the Refuge’s coastal plain to oil and gas drilling.15 The measure requires the Interior Department to hold an oil and gas lease sale in the coastal plain within four years, and the administration is already moving forward.
+In December 2017, Trump signed the Tax Cuts and Jobs Act, a bill that used backdoor budgetary tactics to open the Refuge’s coastal plain to oil and gas drilling.14 The measure requires the Interior Department to hold an oil and gas lease sale in the coastal plain within four years, and the administration is already moving forward.

-At a Senate Energy and Natural Resources Committee hearing on Nov.
-2, Gwich’in tribal member Sam Alexander described16 how drilling in the Refuge would destroy his people’s way of life.
+At a Senate Energy and Natural Resources Committee hearing in November of 2017, Gwich’in tribal member Sam Alexander described15 how drilling in the Refuge would destroy his people’s way of life.

 “The Gwich’in are the caribou people,” Alexander continued.
 “The Gwich’in have lived in this area and relied on the Porcupine Caribou Herd since time immemorial.
 Caribou are how we survive and are integral to who we are and how we define ourselves.”

-“Caribou are our stories, our soul, the food on our table, our clothes, and our tools.”18
+“Caribou are our stories, our soul, the food on our table, our clothes, and our tools.”17

 And it won’t just be the wilderness and wildlife of the Refuge that will suffer if drilling proceeds there.